PyChina/weekly/content/Issue/issue-14.md

 ## 讨论

 - [Tracking Down a Bug](http://www.reddit.com/r/Python/comments/tpixc/ive_spent_the_past_week_tracking_down_a_bug_in/) (reddit.com)
-Let’s face it we all write bugs, some of even fix a few from time to time.
-That being said sometimes some bugs are tricky; Often times it’s a thankless battle, but there is glory to be had.
+Let's face it we all write bugs, some of even fix a few from time to time.
+That being said sometimes some bugs are tricky; Often times it's a thankless battle, but there is glory to be had.

 ## 项目